 Each query definition may have one corresponding term vector.

-At query time, when a question query from a user device is received, an answer passage generator receives the query data identifying resources determined to be responsive to the query.
+When a question query from a user device is received at query time, an answer passage generator receives the query data identifying resources determined to be responsive to the query.

 The resources are ordered according to a ranking.